 Allowable Participant Reimbursements Participant Reimbursement Caps (optional) Who provides the participant reimbursement?
-Method of disbursement Transportation Assistance Up to \$25 per month per person State Mailed check to client as reimbursement for verified participation (actual amount) Books, fees, uniforms Brighton Center- CET, the client receives the books, uniforms, and the fee is paid by the agency in advance reimbursement for the actual amount.
-Transportations & uniforms CEO The client receives free transportation, and the clients receives the uniforms Agency owned bus/van for transport; uniforms are given the day before the first day of the job in person (in advance reimbursement and actual) Childcare & transportation FSH Childcare is paid by the agency for the client and gives a monthly bus pass (in advance reimbursement and actual) Transportation- bus passes & credentials, uniforms, books, supplies Goodwill Van/bus transport; also bus passes are handed to client as well as uniforms, books, and supplies; items are purchased by Goodwill in advance reimbursement for the actual amount.
-Fees, supplies Brighton, FSH The fees are paid for on behalf of the client, supplies are distributed in person in advance reimbursement for the actual amount. -- -------------------------------------- a) If providing dependent care, specify payment rates for childcare reimbursements, established in accordance with the Childcare and Development Block Grant (CCDBG) and based on local market rate surveys.
+Method of disbursement Transportation Assistance Up to \$25 per month per person State Mailed check to client Books, fees, uniforms Brighton Center- CET the client receives the books, uniforms, and the fee is paid by the agency Transportations & uniforms CEO The client receives free transportation, and the clients receives the uniforms Agency owned bus/van for transport; uniforms are given the day before the

+Allowable Participant Reimbursements Participant Reimbursement Caps (optional) Who provides the participant reimbursement?
+Method of disbursement first day of the job in person Childcare & transportation FSH Childcare is paid by the agency for the client and gives a monthly bus pass Transportation- bus passes & credentials, uniforms, books, supplies Goodwill Van/bus transport; also bus passes are handed to client as well as uniforms, books, and supplies; items are purchased by Goodwill Fees, supplies Brighton and FSH The fees are paid for on behalf of the client, supplies are distributed in person a) If providing dependent care, specify payment rates for childcare reimbursements, established in accordance with the Child Care and Development Block Grant (CCDBG) and based on local market rate surveys.
 If alternative dependent care is provided by the State agency in lieu of reimbursement, describe these arrangements.

+All E&T participants will receive a monthly transportation assistance up to \$25 that is provided by the state.
+The agencies listed above will only provide to those placed into their components.
+Additional benefits per participant may include fees, supplies, books, clothes, boots, and uniforms.
 The child-care reimbursement is only paid over the subsidized allotment and does not pay co pays or late fees.
 At this point, childcare has not been provided due to limited childcare or closed facilities.
-To qualify for the Childcare Assistance Program, families must have a gross countable income of less than or equal to 85% of the State Median Income (SMI).
+In order to qualify for the Child Care Assistance Program, families must have a gross countable income of less than or equal to 85% of the State Median Income (SMI).